ArashPartow/exprtk/readme.txt

 assignments even though only one of  them can be modified at the  time of  evaluation.
-Furthermore the  determination  of which  of  the two variables the  modification will  occur upon  can only  be known  with certainty at evaluation time and not beforehand.
+Furthermore the  determination  of which  of  the two variables the  modification will  occur upon  can only  be known  with certainty at evaluation time and not beforehand, hence both are listed as being candidates for assignment.

 The following builds upon the previous example demonstrating the usage of the DEC in determining the 'assignments' of the given expression: